-It didn't take too much climbing on colorful fixtures bolted into walls before I was hooked.
-Besides the much needed physical conditioning, indoor bouldering has also been pretty mesmerizing to me, staring up at a new wall of problems, V-shaped route tape in a thousand different colors flying in flocks up the side of a rock that doesn't know it's not a rock.
+Besides personally benefitting from the much needed physical conditioning that climbing provides, indoor bouldering continues to mesmerize me each time I stare up at a new wall of problems, route tape flocking in a hundred different colors, flying up the side of a rock that doesn't know it's not a rock.

 // ADVENTURE ROCK (Milwaukee, Wisconsin)

 // FIRST ASCENT UPTOWN (Chicago, Illinois)

 About a 30 minute tube ride outside Central London is a brick castle that was originally built as a Victorian era water pumping station.
 Today, it's an immersive indoor climbing center.